-The California Coastal Act was amended in the 1979-80 legislative season by the "Bane Bill".
+The California Coastal Act was amended in the 1979-80 legislative season by the Bane Bill.
 The Bane Bill addressed water supply, septic issues, transportation, visual impacts, public access, and the build out of The Sea Ranch development.
 Several sections relate directly to providing public access within the private development.
+The Bane Bill establishes certain provisions for public access, including parking, access easements, and trails, at specific locations along the Sonoma County coast.
+These specific requirements are reflected in Appendix B, Public Access Plan.
+The Bane Bill also includes provides for scenic view easements, which are not identified in Appendix D.